 When You’re Allowed to Redeem in a Judicial Foreclosure

-If your foreclosure is judicial (which means the lender files a lawsuit in court to foreclose your home) or by possession (which is a rarely used foreclosure process in Massachusetts), then you would get three years to redeem the property after the sale (Mass.
+If your foreclosure is judicial (which means the lender files a lawsuit in court to foreclose your home) or by possession (which is a rarely used foreclosure process in Massachusetts), then you would get the right to redeem the property after the sale (Mass.
 Gen. Laws ch.
 244, § 18).
-The foreclosing lender must keep possession of the property during these three years.
+The right to redeem is extinguished if the lender keeps possession of the home for three years.

 In order to redeem, you’d have to pay the total amount owed on the mortgage, including interest, attorney's fees, and costs (Mass.
 Gen. Laws ch.
 244, § 19).